NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 K-folding cross-validation
 --------------------------
-A good compromise between all previous points is the usage of the cross validation technique usually known as `k-folds <https://web.stanford.edu/~hastie/Papers/ESLII.pdf#page=260>`_.
+A good compromise between all previous points is the usage of the cross-validation technique usually known as `k-folds <https://web.stanford.edu/~hastie/Papers/ESLII.pdf#page=260>`_.

 When k-folding  we take all datapoints in our fit (in this case one datapoint refers to one dataset) and break it down into *k* partitions.
-Now, for every combination of hyperparameter we do *k* fits, leaving out a different partition each time.
+Now, for every combination of hyperparameters we do *k* fits, leaving out a different partition each time.
 At the end of the fit we test the goodness of the fit with the data that was left out.
-In this way all datasets are used exactly once for testing of the hyperparameters (and *k-1* times for fitting).
+In this way all datasets are used exactly once for the testing of the hyperparameters (and *k-1* times for fitting).

-For the fit we perform the usual training validation split within each dataset and use it for stopping.
+For the fit we perform the usual training-validation split within each dataset and use it for stopping.

-The choice of this method for selecting the hyperparameter of the NNPDF fitting methodology are discussed `in the mailing list <https://lists.cam.ac.uk/mailman/private/ucam-nnpdf/2020-March/msg00066.html>`_.
+The choice of this method for selecting the hyperparameters of the NNPDF fitting methodology are discussed `in the mailing list <https://lists.cam.ac.uk/mailman/private/ucam-nnpdf/2020-March/msg00066.html>`_.
 Some public discussion about the different hyperoptimization techniques that has been used and tested during the development of ``n3fit`` can be found in `public slides <http://n3pdf.mi.infn.it/wp-content/uploads/2019/10/JCruz-Martinez_Mexico_102019.pdf>`_